Skip to main content

-How respite and trial stays in care homes help UK families test the fit before committing.
-What to arrange, what to expect, and how to use a trial stay to make a confident decision.
+How respite and trial stays help UK families test a care home before committing.
+What to arrange, what to expect and how to use a trial stay wisely.

 You know something needs to change.
 Perhaps you have been noticing the signs for months — the falls, the missed medications, the weight loss, the exhaustion that has crept into your own life.
 But the idea of moving your parent into a care home permanently feels enormous.
 Irreversible.
 Too much, too soon.